A visual representation of intellectual pursuits

 for Furkan Lokman

 Furkan Lokman’s thesis delves into brain responses to eye movements, focusing on how orientation — left, right, or diagonal — affects neural activity.
-The corresponding Thesis Art piece transforms brain response data into the shape of an eye, connecting the research topic to its visual representation.
+The corresponding Thesis Art piece coincidentially transforms brain response data into the shape of an eye, connecting the research topic to its visual representation.

 The Creation Process